Andonome/lk/basics/kill.md

 ---
 title: "kill"
-tags: [ "Documentation", "basics" ]
+tags: [ "Documentation", "Basics" ]
 ---

-If you want to kill a program in a graphical environment, open a terminal and typeL
+If you want to kill a program in a graphical environment, open a terminal and type:

-## Graphical Programs
+# Graphical Programs

 > xkill

 Then click on the application which you want to kill.

-## All Programs
+# All Programs

 To kill a program, find it with: